The King of Braves GaoGaiGar

 The King of Braves GaoGaiGar (勇者王ガオガイガー, Yūsha Ō Gaogaigā) is a Japanese anime television series produced by Sunrise's internal "Studio 7" division alongside Tokyu Agency.
-It is the eighth and final installment in Takara's Brave series franchise.
-It is directed by Yoshitomo Yonetani, with Yoshitake Suzuki handling series scripts, Takahiro Kimura designing the characters, Kunio Okawara designing the mechanical elements, Tomoaki Okada serving as art director and Kohei Tanaka producing the music.
-The series aired in Nagoya TV and TV Asahi affiliate stations from February 1, 1997, to January 31, 1998.
+It is the eighth installment in the Brave series franchise.
+Yoshitomo Yonetani is its director, with Yoshitake Suzuki handling series scripts, Takahiro Kimura as character designer, Kunio Okawara designing mechanical elements, Tomoaki Okada as art director, and Kohei Tanaka as music producer.
+The series aired on Nagoya TV and TV Asahi affiliate stations from February 1, 1997, to January 31, 1998.

+The series follows the exploits of two protagonists: One is a cyborg named Guy Shishioh, who pilots the titular Gaogaigar, and the other is a mysterious boy Mamoru.
+Together, they must defend the world against the malevolent Zonders all while Mamoru’s connection with them begins to unfold.

 Plot

-On a winter night, a mysterious mechanical lion came flying in front of a married couple, carrying a mysterious baby with it.
-As they took the baby in, the lion left them in confusion.
-About 7 years later, the space shuttle Spirits, in which high school astronaut Guy Shishioh is a passenger, collides with an unknown object bound to Earth.
-Despite being mortally wounded, he is rescued by the same mysterious lion and returns to Earth.
-In his hand, he holds a mysterious green jewel as Leo Shishioh uses it to revive Guy into a cyborg.
+On a winter night, a mysterious mechanical lion appeared before a married couple, carrying a mysterious baby with it, and left as they took the baby in.
+About seven years later, high school astronaut Guy Shishioh is aboard the space shuttle Spirits when it collides with an unknown object bound to Earth.
+Despite being mortally wounded, the lion rescues him and he returns to Earth, holding a mysterious green jewel that Leo Shishioh uses to revive him as a cyborg.

-Two years later in 2005, the mysterious baby under the care of the Amami couple, now named Mamoru, is living his life normally.
-This until the mysterious group known as Zonders begin their invasion of Earth.
-As a response, the Earth Defense Brigade Gutsy Geoid Guard, or GGG, was organized to fight against the Zonders.
-In an attack by the Zonders, the mysterious boy encountered Guy, who is now a member of GGG.
-Equipped with the green jewel, known as G-Stone, he becomes the pilot of the lion robot that saved him.
-Named Galeon, he fuses with it alongside 3 assist vehicles created by GGG to become the giant robot GaoGaiGar.
-After the battle against one of the Zonders, GGG discovered that Mamoru can purify people who became Zonders and wondered about his origins and how it was linked to the appearance of the Zonders.
+Two years later, in 2005, the mysterious baby, now under the care of the Amami family and named Mamoru, lives a normal life until a mysterious group called Zonders begins invading Earth.
+In response, the Earth Defense Brigade Gutsy Geoid Guard, also known as the GGG, organizes to fight against them.
+During an attack by the Zonders, Mamoru encounters Guy, who is now a member of the GGG.
+Equipped with the green jewel, which is known as the G-Stone, he becomes the pilot of the lion robot, which is called Galeon, fusing with it alongside three assist vehicles the GGG created to become the giant robot GaoGaiGar.
+After a battle against one of the Zonders, the GGG discovers that Mamoru can purify people who became Zonders and seeks to uncover his origins and how he is connected to the appearance of the Zonders.